crynux-ecosystem/genki-dama/README.md

 Validators order miners by their commit timestamp, and weight them with the score: (0.95 - data_similarity) * ∆loss

-## Dama
+## Roadmap

+### Proof-of-concept
-We will start with a simple finetune task for proof-of-concept:
+We start with a simple finetune task for proof-of-concept:
 1. Miners provide high-quality datasets to write like Shakespeare on Tiny-GPT
 2. Validators evaluate generated output on a predefined instruction dataset, and evaluate the data similarity between different miners.

+### Federated Instruction Finetune

+We utilizes Genki-Dama to finetune LLMs that can perform state-of-the-art results on benchmarks.

+This is the improvement over [Shepherd-7B](https://arxiv.org/pdf/2305.05644)

+### Data Markeplace

+Miners optionally choose whether to share their data.
+Data quality is measured by the model trained from these data.

+Clients can buy data from the marketplace.

+Genki-Dama earns fees from these transactions.

+### Model for Applications

+Genki-Dama will be used to train models in real-world applications.

+Validators evaluate the model quality via real traffic of applications.

+Genki-Dama earns license fee from these models.

 ## License